Tenubar/Login-and-register-page/README.md

-Very Simple Login and Register Page for practice.
+Very Simple Login and Register Page, created for practice.
 - Made by Tenubar